-The workers’ compensation lawyers at Parsons & Associates, P.C., are ready to stand by you if your employer improperly tries to fire you after you’ve filed a workers’ comp claim.
-If you have already been fired in retaliation for seeking workers’ compensation, we can aggressively pursue all legal means available to right this wrong.
+The workers’ compensation lawyers at Parsons & Associates, P.C., are ready to stand by you if your employer intentionally tries to fire you after filing a workers’ comp claim.
+If you have already been fired in retaliation for seeking workers’ compensation, we can aggressively pursue all legal means to correct this wrong.

-Parsons & Associates has more than 25 years of experience standing up for injured workers in Georgia.
+Parsons & Associates has over 25 years of experience standing up for injured workers in Georgia.
 Contact us today for personal service.
 We will return your call within 24 hours.Workers’ Comp Assistance Without Employer Retaliation

 Employers have the right to terminate workers “at will” in Georgia as long as it is not for an illegal reason – such as discrimination – or as retaliation for reporting a work injury and seeking workers’ compensation benefits.

-If you have been terminated or threatened with termination after hiring a lawyer to assist with your workers’ compensation claim in Georgia, you should report this to your attorney immediately.
-Your attorney should in turn report it to the Workers’ Compensation Board without delay.
+If you have been terminated or threatened with termination after hiring us to assist with your workers’ compensation claim in Georgia, you should report this to our lawyers immediately.
+Our attorneys will, in turn, report it to the Workers’ Compensation Board without delay.

 If your employer proceeds to act improperly, you may be entitled to pursue civil litigation in some cases.
 It will be important that you have not done anything to warrant termination of your employment, such as performing job functions poorly or breaking company rules.

-We can work to ensure you receive the workers’ comp benefits you deserve and that you are not punished by your employer for doing so.Contact Our Georgia Workers’ Compensation Attorneys
+We can work to ensure you receive the workers’ comp benefits you deserve and that your employer does not punish you for doing so.Contact Our Georgia Workers’ Compensation Attorneys

 Contact us today in Atlanta or Savannah for a free review of your claim.
 You can reach us by phone or by filling out our online contact form.

 Georgia State Board of Workers’ Compensation – Frequently Asked Questions and Answers About Georgia’s Workers’ Compensation Law